tiny-dancer/notes/delivering-value.md

 ##### Everything as Code

 This is the practice of configuring services in automatable code rather than manual click through visual experiences.
 Everything as Code is the key ingredient enabling teams to adopt a highly mature delivery framework in a short amount of time.
-Everything as Code leads to the benefit of "solving a problem one time while benefiting N times" a
+Everything as Code leads to the benefit of "solving a problem one time while benefiting N times"; in the open source world this benefit can span across entire industries.

+Examples

+- Terraform (Modules)
+- Azure YML Pipeline (Templates)
+- Jenkins Pipeline as Code (Libraries)

 ##### Methodologies